+The creation of an additional Thruway interchange could help alleviate some of the congestion in this area.
 The Lower Hudson Transit Link Program includes traffic signal upgrades which may help alleviate some of the future traffic congestion in this area, although the positive impacts are expected to be minor.
 Ongoing implementation.